-Believe it or not, the Raspberry Pi is four years old, and in its relatively short life has ushered in a new revolution in computing that stretches far beyond its original remit – that of helping to promote basic computer science education in schools.
+Believe it or not, the Raspberry Pi is now five years old.
+In its relatively short life the Pi has ushered in a new revolution in computing that stretches far beyond its original remit which was to promote basic computer science education in schools.

 There are a number of Linux kernel-based operating systems designed specifically for the Raspberry Pi.
-These include fully featured distros such as Raspbian, which offers a fully functional desktop environment and is based on Debian, and even speciality distros like RetroPie, which supports a large number of controllers and is aimed at gaming fans.
-Plus there are many more besides…
+These include fully featured distros such as Raspbian, which offers a fully functional desktop environment and is based on Debian, as well as speciality distros like RetroPie, which supports a large number of controllers and is aimed at gaming fans.

 In this article, we're going to look at five of the most popular and distinct Raspberry Pi distros.

 - These are the best Linux training providers and online courses in 2017

 Raspbian is one of the oldest and most popular mainstream distros for the Raspberry Pi.
 Although it's developed independently, the Raspberry Pi Foundation also develops its own recommended version of Raspbian that you can install using the Foundation's NOOBS installer.